 The dc symbol looks like a T with a diagonal line across the middle.

 Double crochet is the fifth tallest stitch among the six basic crochet stitches.
-It is two times the height of single crochet and equivalent to the length of 3 ch.
+It is two times the height of a single crochet and equivalent to the length of 3 ch.

 1. Yarn over, insert hook into next stitch, and pull up a loop;